 During the initial consultation, your lawyer may be able to give you some idea of what you can expect for a settlement, but in many cases, it is not possible to provide a precise valuation shortly after an injury.
 For one thing, it may take some time for all the facts and evidence of the case to be uncovered.
 In addition, it might be a while before you know the full extent of your injuries, your prognosis for recovery, and/or when you expect to reach maximum medical improvement (MMI).

 How Much is a Personal Injury Claim Worth in Alabama?

 Before determining how much an injury case is worth, you need to figure out if you are entitled to receive any damages at all.
-In Alabama, this may not be as cut and dry as you may think.
-Alabama is one of the few states that still operates under the “contributory negligence” legal standard.
-This means that if an injured party is found to have “contributed” in any way to the underlying incident that caused their injuries (even 1%), they can be barred from recovering damages.
+In Alabama, if an injured party is found to have “contributed” in any way to the underlying incident that caused their injuries (even 1%), they can be barred from recovering damages.

 So, even if your injury was caused mainly by the negligence of another person or party, if they can find a way to pin some of the blame on you, you may lose out on the compensation you need and deserve.
 This is one of many reasons it is very important in a state like Alabama to obtain strong legal counsel as early as possible after an injury, so your right to recover compensation can be protected.

 In addition to establishing liability, you must also be able to show that the incident the defendant is liable for was the proximate cause of your injuries.
 Sometimes, this is cut and dry, such as when an automobile runs a red light and collides with a motorcycle, causing the motorcyclist to fracture his leg.
 However, there are some instances in which there are questions about whether or not the plaintiff had a preexisting injury, and this is an area that the other side you sure to thoroughly investigate.